Alonso-del-Arte/chess/doc/Terminology.md

 be captured.
 * **Checkmate** &mdash; A threat of capture to a player's king with no means of escape.
 Depending on context, checkmates may be considered checks.
+* **Compulsory capture** &mdash; The requirement that a side that can capture without putting their own king in immediate danger must capture.
+This requirement is not present in regular chess but it is present in some variants.
+Also, some chess programs might be programmed with compulsory capture, especially for an easy level (the human opponent then is not bound by this requirement).
+When bound by compulsory capture and two or more capture opportunities present themselves, the player is generally free to choose any of the opportunities, while a program might be programmed to choose the piece of highest centipawn value (e.g., capture a queen rather than a bishop).
+* **Crazyhouse** &mdash; A chess variant in which captures grant the capturing side the ability to place a piece of the same kind on an empty square as a move later on.
+For example, if White captures a Black knight, White can later place a White knight on an empty square later.

 ## D